iksnizez/oddsScraper/README.md

-# Scraping odds for NBA, MLB, NHL
+# Scraping odds for NBA, MLB, NHL - *actnetscrape module*

 This python module can be use to compile odds from the major sports leagues from a public API.
 It can output the data to a dataframe for immediate analysis or send it to a MySQL database for storage via pymysql.